warmplanet/boringssl/README.md

-This branch contains configurations for BoringSSL's CI and CQ.
-To modify, edit `main.star` and then rerun `./main.star` to regenerate the generated files.
+This branch used to contain configurations for BoringSSL's CI and CQ.
+It has since been moved to the `infra/config` directory of the `master` branch.